Brush up on your Aussie wildlife knowledge for Australian Wildlife Week

 Have you heard the call of a Bassian thrush?
 Did you know a kowari, although pint size, is quite the predator?
 Or that the glossy-black cockatoo lays a single egg and rears just one fledgling a year?

-This Australian Wildlife Week (October 2–8) meet some of the unique critters that call South Australia home and the initiatives underway to secure their future in our state.
+This Australian Wildlife Week (October 1–6) we wanted to introduce you to some of the unique critters that call South Australia home.

 Bassian thrush

-The nationally endangered Bassian thrush (Zoothera lunulata halmaturina) is a beautiful bird, coloured with subtle brown and cream feathers.
-It has scalloped black crescent-shaped bars down its back, rump and head, offering it perfect camouflage in its habitat of thick leaf litter.
+Secretive and adept at camouflage, it has scalloped black crescent-shaped bars down its back, rump and head, allowing it to hide in thick leaf litter.

 A ground-dwelling bird found in wet forest gullies and densely vegetated areas, the Bassian thrush breeds in winter when their favourite food – earthworms – are easier to find.

-The survey has already resulted in several confirmed sightings in new locations, including Eurilla Conservation Park, Blackfellow’s Creek and Belair and Hindmarsh Valley National Parks.
+The survey resulted in several confirmed sightings of the species in new locations, including at Eurilla Conservation Park (near Mount Lofty), Blackfellow’s Creek (between Meadows and Mount Compass), Wapma-Thura National Park (southern Flinders Ranges), Belair and Hindmarsh Valley National Parks.

 Kowari

-Kowaris (Dasyuroides byrnei) are small carnivorous marsupials that are closely related to quolls and Tasmanian devils.
+Kowaris are small carnivorous marsupials that are related to quolls and Tasmanian devils.

 Despite being small in stature they are ambitious predators, hunting at night for invertebrates, small mammals, reptiles, rodents and even birds and their eggs!